-9.3 Temporarily Prohibiting a Visitor
+10.3 Temporarily Prohibiting a Visitor

-Homes have the discretion to temporarily prohibit a visitor in response to repeated and flagrant non-adherence with the home's visitor policy.
+Homes have the discretion to temporarily prohibit a visitor in response to repeated and flagrant non-adherence with the home's visitor policy, subject to the mandatory prohibition in the Minister's Directive discussed below.
 In exercising this discretion, homes should consider whether the non-adherence:

-- Can be resolved successfully by explaining and demonstrating how the visitor can adhere to the requirements. - Is within requirements that align with instruction in Directive #3 and guidance in this policy. - Negatively impacts the health and safety of residents, staff and other visitors in the home. - Is demonstrated continuously by the visitor over multiple visits. - Is by a visitor whose previous visits have been ended by the home.
+- Can be resolved successfully by explaining and demonstrating how the visitor can adhere to the requirements. - Is with requirements that align with instruction in Directive #3 and guidance in this policy. - Negatively impacts the health and safety of residents, staff and other visitors in the home. - Is demonstrated continuously by the visitor over multiple visits. - Is by a visitor whose previous visits have been ended by the home.